- Editor Rating

 Its unique design offers a rigid structure for stability yet harnesses comfortable, flexible components where you sit.
 Pressure has been relieved from your legs and buttocks thus keeping you free from pain or soreness even if when sitting for extended periods.

-There are five main elements that offer the ability to adjust them:
+The Herman Miller Embody has five main elements that offer the ability to adjust:

 - Pneumatic lift – as found in most office chairs, this allows the adjustment of the height of the chair